-- 2. The discharge of pollutants at any point other than the outfall numbers specifically authorized in this permit is prohibited, and constitutes a violation thereof. - 3.
-The discharge shall be free from substances, conditions, or combinations thereof that: - a. cause visible floating materials, debris, oils, grease, scum, foam, or other floating matter which degrades water quality or use; - b. produce visible turbidity, settle to form deposits or otherwise adversely affect aquatic life; - c. produce objectionable color, odor or taste, directly or by a chemical or biological action; - d. injure or are toxic or harmful to humans, animals, plants or aquatic life; or - e. induce the growth of undesirable aquatic life. - 4.
-The discharge from Outfalls 001, 003, and 004 shall not cause concentrations of suspended matter at any point to increase more than ten percent (10%) from ambient at any time. - 5.
-The discharge from Outfall 002 shall not cause concentrations of suspended matter at any point to increase more than twenty-five percent (25%) from ambient at any time.
+- 3. The discharge of pollutants at any point other than the outfall numbers specifically authorized in this permit is prohibited, and constitutes a violation thereof. - 4.
+There shall be no discharge of pollutants to the receiving water that will: - a.
+Cause visible floating materials, debris, oils, grease, scum, foam, or other floating matter which degrades water quality or use - b.
+Produce visible turbidity, settle to form objectionable deposits or otherwise adversely affect aquatic life - c.
+Produce objectionable color, odor, or taste, directly or by chemical or biological action; - d.
+Cause injury to, or be toxic to, or produce adverse physiological responses in humans, animals, plants, or other aquatic life; - e.
+Induce the growth of undesirable or nuisance aquatic life. - 5.
+Samples taken in compliance with the effluent monitoring requirements specified in Part I of this permit shall be taken at the following locations: - a.
+Influent samples shall be taken after the last addition to the collection system and prior to the separation of flows into the two seawater culture system distribution lines, where representative samples can be obtained. - b.
+Effluent samples shall be taken after the last organism holding basin / treatment process and prior to mixing with the receiving water, where representative samples can be obtained.